-We are continuing to work with Government to develop the Clean Air Incentive Scheme (CAIS).
-We are undertaking an impact assessment of the preferred option.
-This will help further inform the various mitigation measures we require by identifying the impacts on various stakeholders.
-This will be fed into the Clean Air Fund (CAF) proposals.
+We are continuing to work with Government to develop the Clean Air Fund Scheme (CAF).
+We have undertaken an impact assessment of the preferred option.
+This has helped further inform the various mitigation measures we require by identifying the localised impacts on various stakeholders.
+This has been fed into the Clean Air Fund (CAF) proposals.

-There are currently two elements of the CAIS:
+There are currently two elements of the CAF:

-The Derby CAIS would follow successful examples of similar programmes that have resulted in polluting vehicles being removed from the road in cities across the world, and would demonstrate Derby’s commitment to helping disadvantaged groups improve the city’s environment.
+The Derby CAF would follow successful examples of similar programmes that have resulted in polluting vehicles being removed from the roads in cities across the world, and would demonstrate Derby’s commitment to helping improve the city’s environment.

-We are continuing to refine the scheme design and will feed in and consider the results of the two phases of consultation and further technical evidence that has since become available.
+We are continuing to refine the scheme design and has part of this have considered the results of the two phases of consultation and further technical evidence that has since become available.

 The indicative plans used during the consultation showed the preliminary design.
-Due consideration will be given to concerns raised and suggested solutions and where appropriate the schemes will be refined to reflect those.
+Due consideration has been given to the concerns raised and suggested solutions and where appropriate the schemes have been refined to reflect those.

-The detailed design of the LAQP is ongoing and updates will be provided on the website as the scheme designs develop.
-Feedback on these will be welcomed.
+The detailed design of the LAQP is now finalised and will be published on the website soon.

-The consultation results will feed into the identification and confirmation of the mitigation measures and into the further development of the Clean Air Fund (CAF) bid.
-Full consideration of the final mitigation measures will need to be undertaken once the distributional and health impact assessment is completed for the business case.
+The consultation results have been fed into the initial identification of the mitigation measures and into the further development of the Clean Air Fund (CAF) bid.
+The mitigation measures are now being finalised following further feedback from stakeholders and Government, and technical evidence, and will be confirmed as part of the final business case.

 The CAF is a competitive bidding process and the criteria for the bid is restricted to measures that mitigate the impact of the delivery of the roadside NO2 plan.
 Some of the issues therefore raised during the consultation might not be able to be addressed through the preferred option refinement or CAF.
 However, further consideration will be given to any other funding sources available to deliver other measures to support the wider air quality agenda.

-The primary objective of the Local Air Quality Plan as specified by Central Government is to address roadside NO2 limits in the shortest possible time in order to achieve legal compliance.
+The primary objective of the Local Air Quality Plan as specified by Government is to address roadside NO2 limits in the shortest possible time in order to achieve legal compliance.
 As part of the business case process we have to demonstrate that the local air quality plan proposals address the compliance issue and that the Clean Air Fund proposals address and mitigate any impacts.
-The plan will need to have robust evidence to demonstrate this and will be finalised as part of the full business case process.
+The plan has robust evidence to demonstrate this and will be finalised as part of the full business case process.

-It is anticipated that the full business case will be submitted to central government in February 2019.
-Implementation of the scheme is anticipated to start in 2019, subject to the necessary approvals and funding being made available.
+The full business case will be submitted to Government on 26th March 2019.
+Implementation of the scheme proposals will then be subject to the necessary approvals and funding from the Secretary of State.